Alumni Advisory Board

 Annenberg's 12-member Alumni Advisory Board provides valuable input used to shape the School's future.

-Current Alumni Advisory Board members include Emerson Coleman, Brooke Duffy, Jeffrey Gottfried, Pablo Halpern, Josephine Holz, Stewart Hoover, Shawnika Hull, Martin Nisenholtz, Nikhil Sinha, Amy Jo Smith, Darry Sragow, and Dannagal Young.
+Current Alumni Advisory Board members include Emerson Coleman, Brooke Duffy, Jeffrey Gottfried, Pablo Halpern, Josephine Holz, Stewart Hoover, Shawnika Hull, Martin Nisenholtz, Nikhil Sinha, Amy Jo Smith, Darry Sragow, Dannagal Young, and Amie Hadden.

 Hearst Television Inc.